MateusLima2801/ObjectTracking_DepthReinforcement/README.md

    1. Use detection or segmentation to extract object from frame
       1. Detection (done)
-   2. Extract depth from center or centroid of the object
+   2. Extract depth (features) from center or centroid of the object
    3. Replace depth's object for center depth
    4. Save image
    5. Apply feature extraction over frame